Geoff Haines-Stiles Productions, Earth: Operators' Manual

 Teaching Tips | Science | Pedagogy |

-- A video that starts a module about wind energy.
+- This engaging video could be used to kick off a module about wind energy.

-- Segment 9 directly feeds into segment 10 and is relevant to facilitate a discussion on renewable energy.
+- This video segment that follows this one (segment 10) is also relevant to facilitate a discussion on renewable energy.

 - The statement that,"energy efficiency worldwide could reduce demand by fully one third by 2030" is debatable.
-Long-term energy demand actually increases with increased energy efficiency because energy efficient devices have more applications (Jevon's Paradox: http://www.eoearth.org/article/jevons_paradox).
+Some experts say that long-term energy demand actually increases with increased energy efficiency because energy efficient devices have more applications.
+This is a debated topic, and this New Yorker essay gives a helpful summary.

 - Discusses pros and cons of wind energy (emphasizing pros) and the need for continued research into renewables and energy efficient technology.